yoraish/shortest_path_to_cpp/README.md

 ## Functions
-We will not get too deep into functions here, but a few features are worth mentioning.
+As we get ready to define the member functions of our A* algorithm, it's worth mentioning some features of functions in C++.

 * **Overloading**: C++ allows you to define multiple functions with the same name but different parameters.
 This is called function overloading.
 It is convenient when you want to perform the same operation on different types of data.
     ```cpp
     int add(int a, int b)